amanrock1/LittleBits/README.md

 ## ⚡ Core Features & Resolved Fixes

-Over the course of development, the codebase has been refined to look, feel, and function like a premium, human-written application.
-Below is a breakdown of the implemented features and the issues that were resolved along the way.

 ### 1. Unified Architecture & Clean File Splitting
 To keep files concise and maintainable, key modules are split into a clean two-part structure: